IntentArchitect/Docs/articles/overview/overview.md

 ### Additional Tools

-Building features for the more advanced use cases.
+More module building features for advanced use cases or requirements.

 #### Module Settings

-Allow your module to expose settings to the end-user on the Application Settings view in order to configure how they want your Module to work for them based on the settings provided.
+Adds a new section on the Application Settings view to allow end-users to configure how your module should work by adjusting settings that your module exposed.

 For example a module has a setting that allows the user to choose which primitive type to use when generating Primary Key columns for SQL tables that can either be `int`, `bigint` or `uniqueidentifier`.